 - 1 tsp baking powder

-- Mix together pumpkin, tahini, Swerve, vanilla and apple cider vinegar.
-Life pro tip: measure sticky things with one of these measuring cup thingies.
-I saw Alton Brown do this years ago, and haven't looked back.
+- Mix together pumpkin, tahini, sweetener, vanilla and apple cider vinegar.
+Life pro tip: measure sticky and liquidy things with one of those push-up measuring cups (shown above).
+They're a total life-saver!

 - In a separate dish, mix together coconut flour, spices, and baking powder.
 Make sure everything is evenly distributed.